sharpround/flight_risk/notes.md

 We want to do probabilistic classification (discrete choice, binomial regression).
 Options: naive bayes, logistic regression, neural net.
 (Others possibly, e.g. SVM).
 Start w/ logistic, because it is the easiest to interpret.
 Then random forest, just to see what we get out.

+The good standard of a model  would be to backtest it on previous customers to see which made the best predictions.

+Could we use a decision tree or a random forest as a clustering algorithm? (actually, I am not sure that we could use a random forest)

+Also, need to keep in mind that even smaller delays matter, because they could cause a missed connection.

 questions:
 Why are flights delayed?
 Are flights delayed more often in morning or afternoon?